 I've got the worst stats in the dungeon, but so what!?
 Just waiting isn't going to make me stronger!
 Therefore, I've made a plan:

-All of the dungeons lighting comes from the aether filled water.
+All of the dungeon's lighting comes from the aether filled water.
 And the only places enough of that water is the lake and the water pillar area.
-Every other places have barely enough lights or completely in the dark.
-My home is of the former category, despite that I'm forgetting that time to time due to [Magic Sense].
+Every other place has barely enough lights or completely in the dark.
+My home is of the former category, despite that, I'm forgetting that time to time due to [Magic Sense].

 In that case, as long as I stay in the darker parts of the dungeon, I could sneak through the monsters.
-I've already done that ones, when I passed through the water pillar area, but back then the monster's was too busy with keeping a eye on each other to notice me.
+I've already done that one when I passed through the water pillar area, but back then the monsters were too busy with keeping an eye on each other to notice me.

 I don't want to gamble like that again, therefore I'm thinking about making a camouflage cloak.
 With that and [Stealth], I'll be able to stay hidden from potential enemies, To be honest, I just want some extra safety measures.
 This white body of mine will stand out too much in a dark tunnel.

 There's just one problem though.
-All my threads comes in just one color: white.
+All my threads come in just one color: white.

-Then there's no point in making a cloak if it's just make me stand out!
-The only soulution is to be able to create threads in different color or being able to dye them.
+Then there's no point in making a cloak if it just makes me stand out!
+The only solution is to be able to create threads in different colors or being able to dye them.